cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)
 - [Wikipedia Code Signing](https://en.wikipedia.org/wiki/Code_signing)

-## Attack Chaining
+## Technique: Attack Chaining
-Many supply chain attacks are a perfect storm of events that allow attacks to occur.
-They encompass multiple exploits across several areas, which are chained together to enable the final attack.
-The attack chain may include, or conclude with, other supply chain attacks defined here, but often start with social engineering or a lack of adherence to best practices around securing publically accessible infrastructure components.
+Sometimes a breach may be attributed to multiple lapses, with several compromises chained together to enable the attack.
+The attack chain may include types of supply chain attacks as defined here.
+However, catalogued attack chains often include other types of compromise, such as social engineering or a lack of adherence to best practices for securing publicly accessible infrastructure components.